 Nerite Snails will breed and lay eggs, but they don’t hatch as the larvae need brackish water to survive.
 When this happens you can try to remove the snail eggs by scraping them off or, if you want to continue the breeding process, remove them to appropriate water conditions.

 Most snails reproduce asexually, but nerite snails are an exception.
 The female will produce eggs for the male to fertilize, like fish.
-The eggs will then be spread throughout the tank and develop into larvae over a couple of weeks.
+The eggs will then be spread throughout the tank and develop into larvae if provided brackish water conditions.

 Once hatched, the young are very small, to the point where they might get sucked into the filter inlet.
 A sponge filter would make this virtually impossible.